RoySegall/plugable_hooks/README.md

 Move naming convention callbacks function to OOP based.

-## For what this module good?
+## For what this module is good?
 This module can be useful for two reasons:
-  1. big MYMODULE.module file - When working with big project the module file becomes huge.
-Moving the callback to small plugins could be much more easy to maintain.
+  1. big MYMODULE.module file - When working with a big project the module file becomes huge.
+Moving the callback to small plugins could be much easier to maintain.
   2. Extended hooks base logic - Hooks can have big logic.
 Module can pass their hooks base logic into base classes and your plugin implementation could